jonc/osboids/README.md

 You should use a high negative value for channel if you want to allow script access, but not in-world chat.
 Further you can restrict which users are allowed to control the module using the 'BirdsAllowedControllers' setting.
 This is a comma separated list of user UUIDs, but it may also contain one of the pre-defined constants ESTATE_OWNER (evaluates to the UUID of the estate owner) and ESTATE_MANAGER
 (evaluates to a list of estate manager UUIDS).

+* For commands sent from in-world chat, it is the UUID of the avatar sending the command that is checked against the list.
+* For commands sent from a script it is the UUID of the owner of the prim in which the script resides that is checked against the list.

 Bird prims: